 Daylight Saving Time Begins March 8 at 2 a.m.

-GEORGETOWN — Chief Fred A. Mitchell Jr. and the Georgetown Fire Department would like to remind residents to test their smoke and carbon monoxide detectors when setting the clocks ahead for daylight saving time.
+PLYMOUTH — Chief G. Edward Bradley and the Plymouth Fire Department would like to remind residents to test their smoke and carbon monoxide detectors when setting the clocks ahead for daylight saving time.

 Daylight saving begins on Sunday, March 8 at 2 a.m.